easleydp/brew-pilot/README.md

 The Arduino is responsible for real time temperature control while the RPi provides a web-based management interface.

 The chamber heater is controlled in PID fashion.
-The heater power is pulsed to achieve a pseudo variable power level.
+The heater power is pulsed to achieve a pseudo-variable power level.
 <br>The fridge, on the other hand, is controlled conservatively to avoid short cycling the compressor.

 Each chamber is assumed to have refrigeration but a heater is optional.
 A chamber without a heater is assumed to be a _beer fridge_.